-It is essential to remember that a rehashing of a custody dispute after the divorce is over can be very distressing to everyone involved and might do more harm than good.
-We encourage anyone who is considering asking the court to modify their custody arrangement to consider out-of-court remedies first and resort to a courtroom battle only when necessary.
+Rehashing a custody dispute after the divorce can be very distressing to everyone involved and might do more harm than good.
+Thus, we encourage anyone considering asking the court for child custody modifications to consider out-of-court remedies first.
+Resort to a courtroom battle only when necessary.

 The attorneys at the Law Office of Bryan Fagan, PLLC, can speak with you about all of your options in handling this particularly sensitive situation.